-Parents/ carers of children, and Social Workers with parental responsibility for Looked After Children (LAC), aged newborn to 11.
+Parents/ carers of young people, and Social Workers with parental responsibility for Looked After Children (LAC), aged 12 to 16.

 Privacy notice and data protection law

 This privacy notice has been written in accordance with the General Data Protection Regulation (GDPR) and the Data Protection Act (2018), and with reference to guidance published by the Information Commissioner's Office (ICO) and the Department for Education.
 For more information, see the Bright Futures Educational Trust (BFET) Data Privacy Policy at http://bfet.co.uk/bfet-policies/.